This collaborative project is now closed for new participants

 The 2019 Advance HE and HEPI Student Academic Experience Survey highlighted that student mental wellbeing remains well below that of the general population of young people, and levels of anxiety continue to rise.
 A recent analysis by Red Brick Research of 280 studies from the UK, Germany, Spain and Australia exploring student well-being concluded that the rising rate of student mental health problems is a global issue that needs a “whole university approach” to tackle it.
 It is not solely the responsibility of support services.

 As a recent Advance HE report on the subject notes, mental wellbeing is core to the curriculum in the way we teach and what we teach.
-By bringing international higher education institutions together this project aims to:
+By bringing international higher education institutions together this project aimed to:

 - Identify what embedding mental wellbeing in the curriculum looks like;